 You may get asked about your current position even if your interviewer is intimately familiar with your resume.
 Asking questions about one’s current position is good for a couple of reasons:

-Shocking, we know.
-Your interviewer will want to make sure that all of those impressive bullet points on your resume are true.
+Shockingly enough, people have been known to lie on their resumes.
+So, when asking you about your current role, your interviewer will want to make sure that all of those impressive bullet points on your resume are ACTUALLY true.

 How To Answer: Describe Your Current Position

 Here are some guidelines for wowing your interviewer with the answer to this question:

 1. Remember what you listed in your resume